gmcfall/react-firebase-state-docs/docs/key_concepts.md

 functions that leverage an `EntityApi` instance to do their work.

 The `EntityApi` provides access to the Cache, Leases and the FirebaseApp object.

-## LeaseeApi
-The `LeaseeApi` extends the `EntityApi` interface by providing a reference to a particular leasee.
-This is useful when making changes to the cache in callback functions.